Evolve Your Business

 That being said, your consultants also need to be profitable.

-To find the optimal hourly rate, you need to balance factors such as the profit margin you can charge and still be competitive, your cost, your consultants' standard working time and your targeted billability %.
+To find the optimal hourly rate, you must balance factors such as the profit margin you can charge and still be competitive, your cost, your consultants' standard working time and your targeted billability %.

 The formula below strictly focuses on the hourly rate based on targeted profitability and the consultants' capacity limits.

-If the formula doesn't add up after your factor in the competitiveness of your hourly rate, you might need to consider the value of the service you are providing or your cost level.
+If the formula doesn't add up after you factor in the competitiveness of your hourly rate, you might need to consider the value of the service you are providing or your cost level.

 Caution:

-As the formula below is purely based on factors within your PSO, you need to test it against the market.
+As the formula below is purely based on factors within your PSO, you must test it against the market.
 What are your competitors charging?
 How unique is your service?
 What are clients willing to pay?

 7 - Client profitability %